wkrippne/libft/README.md

 # libft
-holds many recoded standard C functions like strlen, putchar and so on
+implementing many standard C functions like strlen, putchar, memset, isalpha, isdigit, strlcpy and other.

 # Table of Contents
 - [Table of Contents](#table-of-contents)